bipul018/interpreted-c/README.md

 - Assumes treesitter c(or json) source code is based, from parent folder to treesitter/tree-sitter-c(or json)/src/parser.c

-Compile just using zig build command, outputs in the zig-out directory To run directly, do zig build run command
+Compile just using zig build command, outputs in the zig-out directory

+To run directly, do zig build run command

+To run tests, do zig build test command